Not content with being “just another altcoin”, NEM set out to develop a smarter and more technologically advanced blockchain.

 Get paid in XEM

-Since XEM and NEM are still so young, the value is still very low and you might be able to get a lot of XEM for very little.
+Because XEM and NEM are still so young, the value is still relatively low and you might be able to get XEM at a good price.
 If, for example, you had been paid $90 in XEM in April 2017, you would have been given 3,000 XEM.
 In September, those 3,000 XEM would amount to $900 if sold.
-Getting paid in XEM could be an investment, not only in the future of the network but also in your wallet’s value.
-As the value of the coin increases, so will the value of whatever amount of XEM you hold.
+Getting paid in XEM could be a good step, not only for the future of the network but also to build your wallet’s value.
+If the value of the coin increases, so will the value of whatever amount of XEM you hold.
+Remember, though, that there’s no guarantee that the coin will gain value.

 As more users join the NEM network and start using XEM, another way to make some extra, free money is to begin harvesting.
 As explained above, harvesting allows you to earn small amounts of XEM for helping to maintain the system’s security and accountability.
 But to do this, you will need to have a minimum of 10,000 XEM vested.
 At the current value of the coin (September 2017), that’s $3,000, so it’s no easy feat if you’re looking to simply purchase the coins from an exchange.